tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 ### Run train.py script (IMPORTANT!!)

-- Run train.py script, it will save the model locally in your home directory;
+- Run train.py script, it will save the model locally, you will get the output of last cell as follows;

 "Model(tag="employee_churn_model:gvpuglsym6okp7ir", path="/home/user/bentoml/models/employee_churn_model/gvpuglsym6okp7ir/")"

-(Please note that tag specified with model name would be different everytime, hence we have used "employee_churn_model:latest" to get latest tag in service.py)
+(Note that tag specified with model name would be different everytime, hence we have used "employee_churn_model:latest" to get latest tag in service.py)

 ### Run web service locally